Kalon-Network/kalon-network-official/README.md

 # Kalon Network - Official Community Release

 Welcome to Kalon Network!
-This is the official community release - a clean, simple setup for running your own node and mining tKALON.
+This is the official community release - a clean, simple setup for wallet management and mining tKALON.

 ## 🚀 Quick Start (5 Minutes)

+**Community Members**: You don't need to run your own node!
+Simply use the public RPC endpoint.

 ```bash
 # 1. Clone repository